 The email notification is sent by the BigQuery Data Transfer Service and contains details on the transfer configuration, the transfer run, and a link to the run history for the failed run.
 For example:

 From: firstname.lastname@example.org To: [USER_WHO_SET_UP_TRANSFER] Title: BigQuery Data Transfer Service - Transfer Run Failure - [DISPLAY_NAME] Transfer Configuration Display Name: [DISPLAY_NAME] Source: [DATA_SOURCE] Destination: [PROJECT_ID] Run Summary Run: [RUN_NAME] Schedule Time: [SCHEDULE_TIME] Run Time: [RUN_TIME] View Run History Google LLC 1600 Amphitheatre Parkway, Mountain View, CA 94043 This email was sent because you indicated you are willing to receive Run Notifications from the BigQuery Data Transfer Service.
 If you do not wish to receive such emails in the future, click View Transfer Configuration and un-check the “Send E-mail Notifications” option.

 Run notification pricing

 During the Alpha stage, the BigQuery Data Transfer Service will not charge for run notifications.
 If you configure Cloud Pub/Sub run notifications, you will incur Cloud Pub/Sub charges.
-For more information, see Cloud Pub/Sub Pricing.
+For more information, see the Cloud Pub/Sub Pricing page.